ShawnKyzer/fastapi-mcp/fastapi-mcp-server/README.md

 # FastAPI MCP Server

-A Model Context Protocol (MCP) server that fetches the latest FastAPI documentation from GitHub and indexes it in Elasticsearch for AI coding assistants like Amazon Q, Windsurf, and Kiro.
+A Model Context Protocol (MCP) server that provides semantic search capabilities for FastAPI documentation.
+It fetches the latest FastAPI documentation from GitHub, indexes it in Elasticsearch, and exposes search tools for AI coding assistants.

 ## Features

 - **Automatic Documentation Fetching**: Clones/updates the latest FastAPI documentation from the official GitHub repository
 - **Elasticsearch Integration**: Indexes documentation with semantic search capabilities
 - **Smart Content Processing**: Extracts and chunks documentation with proper tagging
-- **MCP Compatible**: Works with Amazon Q, Windsurf, Kiro, and other MCP-compatible AI assistants
+- **MCP Compatible**: Works with Windsurf, Claude Desktop, and other MCP-compatible AI assistants
 - **Tag-based Filtering**: Search by specific topics (API, Pydantic, async, dependencies, security, etc.)
+- **Real-time Updates**: Refresh documentation on demand

 ## Prerequisites

 - Python 3.11+
-- Docker and Docker Compose
+- Docker and Docker Compose (for Elasticsearch)
 - uv (Python package manager)

 ## Quick Start